HMRC say that they will only look at another dispute if there is new evidence.

 If you have no new evidence, but believe that HMRC have ignored evidence that you have already sent them, you should send a second dispute as well as a complaint.
 You should tell them what evidence they have ignored and why you think it is important.
 Explain that they should treat it as new evidence because it has not been looked at before.

 There is no limit on the number of times you can send a dispute but HMRC will not stop asking for the money while they make their decision.
 However, normally HMRC will not change the decision unless you provide new evidence or you can show that they did not consider some evidence that they already had.

-If you still do not think you should have to pay back the money, you should write a complaint to HMRC.
-See How to write a dispute letter for how to do this see How to make a complaint.
+If you still do not think you should have to pay back the money, you can complain to HMRC.
+For information about how to do this see How to make a complaint.

 After you have used the complaints system at HMRC, you can ask for your case to be looked at by the Adjudicator and later the Parliamentary Ombudsman.
-However, both of these independent people will only look to see if HMRC have followed their responsibilities and have not acted unreasonably.
-See Further help for contact details of the Adjudicator and Parliamentary Ombudsman.
+However, both of these independent people will only check if HMRC have carried out their responsibilities and not acted unreasonably.
+See Further help for details about how to contact the Adjudicator and Parliamentary Ombudsman.